 "They [had] just paved [the street], but it was covered with mud.
 And, I said, 'Oh, that's our house right there.'
-Downhill [Lane] 33, there it is.'"
+Downhill [Lane] 33, there it is."

 "We walk up and there's this slab in the ground, and believe it or not, we're looking at it, and I said, 'Well, let's see: The bathroom's over here; there's where the bedroom is.
 And I laid down right on it.
 The wet slab.
 She said, 'Get up, you fool.'"

-'Nah", I said, 'just look how wonderful it is.'"
+"Nah", I said, 'just look how wonderful it is.'"

-David and Mildred Glaser.
+Oral history of David and Mildred Glaser.
 One of the first Levittown couples.
 Courtesy the Levitt Corporation.

 And, it was just a wonderful house — the American dream house, all in a row, row after row — just as far as the eye could see.

-Our cities were tired, run down and dirty.
+American cities were tired, run down and dirty.
 There had been little new building for two decades.
 And, no money for repairs.
 City treasuries during the Depression were mostly bare.
 City streets were indeed mean: poorly lit and crumbling.
 There was yet no word for smog, but there was plenty of it — coal was the primary home heating fuel.
 Rents were high and apartments were small, old, and squalid.
 Many had no hot water and only limited electricity.
 The shared bathroom was down the hall.
 There was no parking for the new cars nearly everyone could now afford.

 People just wanted out.
 They wanted something nicer, cleaner, and newer, with air you could breath and green grass to walk on.
 And, for $20 in closing costs and a mortgage payment of $57 a month they could have it — a brand new, Cape Cod with its own yard, a modern kitchen with built-in cabinets and appliances, heated tile floors, and central hot water; curbside parking on wide new streets, and abundant privacy ensured by a goodly expanse of green lawn between your house and your neighbor's.